osmosis-labs/docs/developing/get_started/contributing.md

 People still need those versions for querying old versions of the chain, and syncing a node from genesis, so we keep these updated!

 For v6.x, and v4.x, most PRs to them should go to main and get a "backport" label.
 We typically use mergify for backporting.
-Backporting often takes place after a PR has been merged to main.
+Backporting often takes place after a PR has been merged to main

 ### How to build proto files. (rm -rf vendor/ && make build-reproducible once docker is installed)